Is Hidradenitis Suppurativa a Disability?

 Hidradenitis Suppurativa Treatment

 Treatment of hidradenitis suppurativa depends heavily on the severity of the bumps.
-The main course of action for treating this condition is managing the symptoms as there isn’t a cure.
+The main course of action for treating this condition is to manage the symptoms as there is not yet a cure.
 Treatments may include:

 - Medication: These medicines may be anti-inflammatories, antibiotics, corticosteroids, and even birth control.

-- Bleach baths: Some doctors may recommend taking 5-10 minute bleach baths to kill the bacteria and prevent infection.
+- Bleach baths: Some doctors may recommend taking 5-10 minute baths with doctor recommended cleaning products to kill the bacteria and prevent infection.

-- Surgery: If severity of the condition calls for surgery, doctors may recommend laser surgery.
-The surgery will be done to kill the hair follicles, draining the bumps with an incision, or other surgical procedures that help remove the skin of the problem area.
+- Surgery: If the severity of the condition calls for surgery, doctors may recommend laser surgery.
+The surgery will be done to kill the hair follicles, draining the bumps with an incision.
+Other surgical procedures may be used to remove skin from the problem area.

-- Lifestyle changes: If someone is overweight or is a smoker, losing weight and quitting smoking may be effective.
+- Lifestyle changes: If someone is overweight or is a smoker, losing weight and quitting smoking can drastically improve the condition.

-Treating this condition is mainly based on trial and error, so you may need to try various treatment methods before finding one that works.
+Treating this condition is mainly based on a trial and error method.
+So, you may need to try various treatment methods before finding one that works.

 If the symptoms of this condition are severe, you may be able to receive disability benefits.
-You’ll have to meet the Social Security Administration’s (SSA) medical listing requirements to be approved to receive benefits.
+You will have to meet the SSA’s medical listing requirements to be approved to receive benefits.
 The SSA will assess your physical and mental limitations to determine the level of work that you can perform.